 John “Felix” White:

-Rising Sun, Indiana: A river town established in 1814, it was a well-known crossing point for Underground Railroad.
-The town was also the home of three key African American conductors: Benoni Dixon, Samuel Barkshire and Joseph Edgerton.
+, it was a well-known crossing point for Underground Railroad.
+The town was also the home of two key African American conductors: Samuel Barkshire and Joseph Edington

-Universalist Church: Congregations located on East Bend Road in Boone County, Rising Sun, Indiana and Patriot Indiana.
-Universalists were staunch abolitionists who established antislavery doctrine by 1840’s.
+Congregations located on East Bend Road in Boone County, Rising Sun, Indiana and Patriot Indiana.
+Universalists were staunch abolitionists who established antislavery doctrine by 1840’s

 Washington Parker: One of the freedom seekers, who was a leader within the group, who reportedly read Uncle Tom’s Cabin, by Harriet Beecher Stowe, and was inspired to action.